EasterWorks/Cergs-Stealthchanger/Extrapolation/lessons-learned.md

 However, the SLS shuttle is working great with both the "good" SLS backplate and my previously-made FDM backplates.

+It is worth noting that a CNC shuttle option now exists from Fysetc, and soon from LDO as well.
+The community has been praising these so far, with the caveat that your backplates will likely have to undergo the heat-treating process again in order to fit up perfectly.

 **Lesson learned:** If your FDM shuttle and backplates are working well and are printed from high-quality materials, there is no reason to go with SLS replacements.
-It may one day be worth it to use CNC'd aluminum components when they are available.
+It may be worth it to use a CNC'd aluminum shuttle if you are having durability issues with your shuttle.

 ## Piano Wire Umbilical Management